 Like Goldilocks, we can plan too much, too little or just right.
 And this will be different for everyone.
 For your projects, do you like to plan a lot or a little?

-The Four Types of Planning
+The Four Types of Planning in Management

 The biggest challenge around how to plan for your projects is the question of ‘how much’?
 What is the right type of planning?
 Too little planning could cost us missing our goal.
 Too much planning can be a waste of our time, money and energy.